-Traditionally, the Swedish social system was patriarchal, meaning men held most power and authority.
+Traditionally, the Swedish social system was patriarchal. meaning men held most power and authority.
 Today, the system is generally equal, meaning men and women alike take active roles in decision making and the workforce.
 Women typically have similar opportunities as men to hold positions of authority in the private and public sectors.
-Sweden ranked 5 of 146 countries in a 2024 gender equality index, behind Finland (2) and Norway (3), but above Denmark (15) and the
+Sweden ranked 5 of 146 countries in the 2024 Global Gender Gap Index, behind Finland (2) and Norway (3), but above Denmark (15) and the US (43).

-ÙS (43).